IrinaMax/Study_1/Predicting_youngAuthors_ success.md

-# Will the small Young Authors data can show you any predictibal value
+# Will the small Young Authors data can show you any predictibale value

       > library(dplyr)
       > # Data is 2016_YA_books.csv